intentive-life/omni/README.md

 ## Usage

 1. Enter your Gemini API key in the main window
-2. Choose your profile and language in settings
+2. Add tasks to your todo list to track your work
-3. Click "Start Session" to begin
+3. Start a focus session to monitor your productivity
-4. Position the window using keyboard shortcuts
+4. The AI will analyze your screen activity and provide insights
-5. The AI will provide real-time assistance based on your screen and what interview asks
+5. Get notifications when you're distracted with helpful suggestions

 ## Keyboard Shortcuts